saltsystemslab/gpu_error/README.md

 ## Host API

 - `init_gpu_log(optional uint64_t n_bytes)`: intializes the log and backing allocator.
 This must be called before ANY log, assertion, or error calls are made.
+Allocator defaults to 8GB of host memory.
+To allocate more, specify the amount as `n_bytes`.
 - `free_gpu_log`: Release underlying memory of the logging system.
 After this is called, all other log functionality is disabled.
 Call this last.
 - `std::vector<std::string> export_log()` - writes all logs in device memory to a host vector as strings.
 This is not safe for concurrency with the GPU, i.e. call cudaDeviceSynchronize() and ensure no logging kernels are running.